-The Master of Education capstone experience will prepare candidates to promote the success of their schools by providing teachers with outstanding problem-solving skills.
+The Master of Education in Leadership, Teaching, and Learning capstone experience will prepare candidates to promote the success of their schools by providing teachers with outstanding problem-solving skills.
 Candidates will complete a capstone experience that relates to their area of emphasis.

 HAL & ESL Endorsements

 If a student is earning a High Ability Learner (HAL) or English as a Second Language (ESL) endorsement, they will complete our EDU 695 capstone experience.
 Through this experience, candidates will complete a substantial research synthesis project.
 Students will synthesize the knowledge, skills, and attitudes developed throughout their program of study.
 The project will demonstrate competence in conducting an extensive research review, writing professionally, and applying theory to future practice.